Chinese government response to COVID-19: Suppression of information about the initial Wuhan outbreak, January 2020

 As COVID-19 began spreading within China between December 2019 to February 2020, Chinese authorities prevented doctors and laboratories from sharing information about the outbreak, including admonishing frontline healthcare professionals and perceived whistleblowers, most notably, Li Wenliang.
 The virus was first partially sequenced on 26 December 2019, On 5 January 2020, Shanghai virologist Zhang Yongzhen obtained a full sequence and submitted it to the United States NIH's GenBank database that same day.
 On 11 January 2020, Zhang gave permission to Edward C. Holmes to upload the sequence to the publicly available Virological.org discussion forum.
 This violated a notice from China's National Health Commission sent to laboratories in Wuhan on 3 January, which forbade publishing about the virus without authorization.
-Zhang stated he was not aware of the NHC notice at the time.
+Zhang said he was not aware of the NHC notice at the time.

 Arrest or disappearance of citizen journalists, 2020

 As of December 2020, around a year after the outbreak, at least 47 journalists were in detention in China for their reporting on the initial coronavirus outbreak.

 Chinese citizen journalist Chen Qiushi started reporting on the outbreak from Wuhan on 23 January 2020.
 He disappeared on 6 February.
 On 24 September, a friend said he had been found.
 He was being supervised by "a certain government department", but would not face prosecution for the moment because he had not contacted opposition groups.

 Fang Bin is a Chinese citizen journalist who broadcast images of Wuhan during the outbreak several times on social media.
 He was arrested several times during February 2020.
-The last arrest was on 9 February, and as of September 2020, he had not been seen in public since.
+The last arrest was on 9 February 2020.
+As of May 2023, he returned back to Wuhan, after spending three years in jail.

 Li Zehua was reporting on the outbreak from Wuhan in February 2020.
 On 26 February, he was caught by the authorities after livestreaming part of the chase.
 On 22 April, he returned to social media with a brief statement in which he quoted a proverb that the human mind was "prone to err".
 A friend said he may have been told by authorities to make the statement.

 Another citizen journalist, Zhang Zhan, stopped sharing information on social media in May 2020.
 On 28 December, she was sentenced to 4 years in prison.
 According to one of her attorneys, she was convicted of "picking quarrels and provoking trouble".